 4. Coleman PowerChill Thermoelectric Cooler

 If you don’t want to worry about the hassle of buying ice or just want more room for food and drinks, you might prefer a thermoelectric cooler like the Powerchill from Coleman ($79).
-It simply plugs into your vehicle’s 12-volt outlet to keep food and beverages cold.
+It simply plugs into your vehicle’s 12-volt outlet to keep the contents cold.

 Coleman also makes a 40-quart Hot/Cold PowerChill that doubles as a cooler and a food warmer.